-The Qualys Cloud Platform September 2020 release includes new features in AssetView, Dashboards, and Web Application Scanning as a part of the Qualys Cloud Platform 3.2.0 release.
+The Qualys Cloud Platform September 2020 release includes new features in AssetView, Dashboards, and Web Application Scanning as a part of the Qualys Cloud Platform 3.2.0 and 10.4.0 releases.

 New Azure Attributes

 For Qualys users who use Azure connectors to discover Azure assets in their environment, we have added new Azure attributes that can be leveraged for dynamic tags.